27 Best Things To Do in Budapest

 Interior of the Géllert Spa| ©Sandra Cohen-Rose and Colin Rose

-What in any other city might be a 'filler' activity, in Budapest becomes a must-visit on a par with the Parliament or the Danube River.
+What in any other city might be a "filler" activity, in Budapest becomes a must-visit on a par with the Parliament or the Danube River.
 The city's spas are simply stunning: sumptuous décor and open-air pools make the experience unique.

 Going to Budapest in winter when it's several degrees below zero and bathing outdoors in a steamy pool is something you'll never forget.
 It's also a great plan if you want to add it to your list of things to do at Christmas in Budapest.
+You can buy your full-day ticket online for a Budapest spa, either the Széchenyi Spa or the Géllert Hotel Spa.

 Book tickets for a spa in Budapest